Introduction

 - Full OWASP Web Top 10 coverage (WEB01–WEB10) — SQL injection, XSS, SSRF, RCE, XXE, path traversal, CSRF, open redirect, and more

-- 9 scan profiles: quick, owasp-llm-top10, rag-full, agent-strict, agent-network, autonomous, owasp-web-top10, api-security, full-spectrum
+- 13 scan profiles: quick, owasp-llm-top10, rag-full, agent-strict, agent-network, autonomous, owasp-web-top10, api-security, full-spectrum, guardrail-audit, open-source-audit, coding-agent, social-engineering

 - Parallel probe execution for 5x faster scans